Parents as Partners supports parents in strengthening their relationship with each other, so you they more able to face life's ups and downs.

 - Manage the challenges and stress of family life

 - Reduce conflict in your relationship

 To benefit from this programme, whether you are together or separated, you need to be willing to talk together about how you would like to bring up your children.
-Groups include couples and co-parents from different backgrounds, and there are also groups for adoptive couples, same sex couples, and for couples dealing with the particular stresses of parenting a child on the Autism Spectrum.
+Groups have included couples and co-parents from different backgrounds, including adoptive couples, same sex couples, and for couples dealing with the particular stresses of parenting a child on the Autism Spectrum.

 - Both parents have to agree to participate and attend the group together